Clarksville, Mississippi: History

 Early settlers believed Clarksville had potential to be a significant settlement.
 In 1799, Clarkville was established as a port used by the government for revenue collection.
-That same year, William Dunbar, a friend of Clark's, wrote a letter to Winthrop Sargeant, the territorial governor, telling him that "Clarksville destined by nature, to become a considerable place at a future day, possesses advantages which give it a decided preference".
+That same year, William Dunbar, a friend of Clark's, wrote a letter to Winthrop Sargent, the territorial governor, telling him that "Clarksville destined by nature, to become a considerable place at a future day, possesses advantages which give it a decided preference".
 Dunbar wrote that the settlement was "the first safe and commodious landing place north of the line of demarcation at 31 degrees", and that Clarksville was a "handsome plain ornamented by seven elegant Indian mounts" which will "become the site of a great commercial town".
 Clark Creek could be "converted into a grand Canal capable of conveying the largest commercial boats into and beyond the town", and that the creek formed a "harbour of perfect security" along the Mississippi River.
 As well, Clarksville could be protected by the soldiers stationed at Fort Adams.
 One objection to Dunbar's hopes for Clarksville described how "the country in the neighborhood of Clarksville is but thinly inhabited by persons, generally of small property; no person has as yet been induced to think the situation sufficiently advantageous, to establish a trading house at Clarksville".
 His grave was near the Mississippi River on top of an Indian mound, but the site was washed away by the meandering river many years ago.

-A public meeting of Natchez citizens on June 13, 1797 recommended the subject or Anthony Hutchins for territorial Governor.
+A public meeting of Natchez citizens on June 13, 1797 recommended Anthony Hutchins for territorial Governor.
 In 1798 President John Adams appointed Clark to be a judge for the Mississippi territory.
 Also the subject was given the rank of Lieutenant Colonel when the Adams County militia was organized on October 25, 1798.

-When the elder Clark died in 1800 he had become deeply involved in the politics of the Mississippi Territory with the younger Clark handling his New Orleans business.
-His considerable holdings were inherited by his nephew, Daniel J. Clark, Jr., who replaced Evan Jones as the United States ambassador to French Louisiana, became one of the wealthiest English-speaking citizens in New Orleans and the first Delegate from the Territory of Orleans elected to the United States House of Representatives.
+When the elder Clark died in 1800 he had become deeply involved in the politics, of the Mississippi Territory with the younger Clark handling his New Orleans business.
+His considerable holdings were inherited by his nephew, Daniel J. Clark Jr., who replaced Evan Jones as the United States ambassador to French Louisiana, became one of the wealthiest English-speaking citizens in New Orleans and the first Delegate from the Territory of Orleans elected to the United States House of Representatives.
 He was also involved in the Burr conspiracy, and once wounded William C. C. Claiborne, the first territorial governor of Mississippi, in a duel.